Voice (& beyond) Care Team: Who's Who?

 Description: A mental performance coach is someone who helps people with the mental game of performing, stress management, audition anxiety, performance nerves, and building confidence.

-Importance for the singer/actor: As a performer and voice user, you might (and probably do!) deal with stress and anxiety surrounding performing, auditioning, public speaking, and/or social situations.
+Importance for the singer/actor: As a performer, you might (and probably do!) deal with stress and anxiety surrounding performing, auditioning, public speaking, and/or social situations.
 This person will help you tackle the mental/psychological aspect of using our voice effectively.

 Different Professionals for Different Issues!